Hutchby/Cheaposity/doc/code/devices/02_orientation.md

 # Direction Module

 The direction module is a simple module to get the spatial orientation of the rover.
 It's based on pitch, roll and azimuth (yell).

-the pitch and roll of both drone and rover are known, it's the main data for engaging the
+the pitch and roll of both drone and rover needs to be known before landing the drone on the rover

 Each are calculated from the accelerometer, magnetometer, and gyroscope device.

 Accelerometer and  gyroscope are read from the MPU9250 and the magnetometer comes from the AK8963

+Azimuth is used to find the way to the drone and keep the rover in its direction

 Here are the functions prototypes: